-- Taking a whole school approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum.

-- 54 - Engaging with specialist support and interventions. - Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - Recognising that it may be taking place, even if not reported - Publicising the school's zero-tolerance approach to abuse - Online safety, including mobile phone usage during school hours
+- o Taking a whole school approach to safeguarding and child protection - Providing training to staff - o Providing a clear set of values and standards, underpinned by our behaviour policy and pastoral support system, and by a planned programme of evidence-based content delivered through the curriculum. - Engaging with specialist support and interventions. - Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - Recognising that it may be taking place, even if not reported - o Publicising the Setting's zero-tolerance approach to abuse - o Online safety, including mobile phone usage during school or college hours

-Responding to reports of sexual violence and sexual harassment: o Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported.
+Responding to reports of sexual violence and sexual harassment:

-- If the report includes an online element staff will be mindful of the guidance Searching, screening and confiscation advice for schools Staff taking a report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - Staff taking a report will never promise confidentiality. - Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - o If the report includes an online element staff will be mindful of the guidance Searching, Screening and Confiscation (publishing.service.gov.uk) Staff taking a report will inform the DSL as soon as possible - o Staff taking a report will never promise confidentiality. - Parents or carers will normally be informed (unless this would put the child at greater risk).

+If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.

+Risk Assessment: -
-Risk Assessment: - Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.
-The Risk assessment will consider;

-- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at school.

-The risk assessment will be recorded and kept under review.

-Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the school's approach to supporting and protecting pupils.
+- Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.
+The Risk assessment will consider; - The victim, especially their protection and support. - The alleged child who harmed, their support needs and any appropriate sanctions. - o All other children at the school - o The victim and the alleged child who harmed sharing classes and space at school. - The risk assessment will be recorded and kept under review. - Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the school's approach to supporting and protecting pupils.